 5. Not less than one plumbing vent sized as required by UPC 904.1 shall extend to the exterior of the building as required in UPC 906.1.

-6. When a horizontal branch drain uses an individual or branch type air admittance valve, a relief vent shall be installed when the horizontal branch drain is located more than four (4) branch intervals from the top of the building drain or waste stack.
+6. When a horizontal branch drain uses an individual or branch type air admittance valve, a relief vent shall be installed when the horizontal branch drain is located more than ((four (4))) 4 branch intervals from the top of the building drain or waste stack.
 Installations that require a relief vent shall be:

 6.1.
 Submitted for an installation design review before approval.